iweinacker/QuizGame/README.md

 ## Deployment

-This project was deployed usfng Code Institute's mock terminal for Heroku
+This project was deployed using Code Institute's mock terminal for Heroku

 - Steps for deployment:
   - Fork or clone this repository